Day 96: San Juan del Sur, Nicaragua

 This time I lost my point and shoot camera and 3 dollars.
 They also managed to get only one of my beloved Chacos as Andres had the other, which seems a shame as now no one can wear them.

-But just as Vietnam is one of my favorite countries, Nicaragua remains close to my heart.
+But just as Vietnam is one of my favourite countries, Nicaragua remains close to my heart.

 I had a nightmare about this a couple of nights ago.
 I dreamt they robbed my camera and I’m still in shock!
 And it was just a dream!